Politics of Ba'athist Syria

 Until the early stages of the Syrian uprising, the president had broad and unchecked decree authority under a long-standing state of emergency.
 The end of this emergency was a key demand of the uprising.
 Superficial reforms in 2011 made presidential decrees subject to approval by the People's Council, the country's legislature, which was itself dominated to parties loyal to the president.
 The Ba'ath Party was Syria's ruling party and the previous Syrian constitution of 1973 stated that "the Arab Socialist Ba'ath Party leads society and the state."
 At least 183 seats of the 250-member parliament were reserved for the National Progressive Front, a Ba'ath Party dominated coalition that consists of nine other satellite parties loyal to Ba'athist rule.
 The rest of the seats are occupied by independents, who are nominated by the Ba'ath party.

 The Syrian Army and security services maintained a considerable presence in the neighbouring Lebanese Republic from 1975 until 24 April 2005.
-The 50th edition of Freedom in the World, the annual report published by Freedom House since 1973, designates Syria as "Worst of the Worst" among the "Not Free" countries, listing Assad government as one of the two regimes to get the lowest possible score (1/100).
+The 50th edition of Freedom in the World, the annual report published by Freedom House since 1973, designated Syria as "Worst of the Worst" among the "Not Free" countries, listing the Assad regime as one of the two regimes to get the lowest possible score (1/100), from the 1970s to 2024.